BIM October 09, 2025

 fuzor landing page

 Fuzor is a multifunctional platform with several versions of its software, including clash detection.
-It can create clash reports and also check for both hard and soft clashes.
-One of its main advantages is the number of file formats and types supported, making it an excellent option for clash detection outside Autodesk.
+It creates clash reports and also checks for both hard and soft clashes.
+One of its main advantages is the number of formats and types of files supported, making it an excellent option for clash detection outside Autodesk.

-Fuzor can not only locate clashes in project models, but it can also analyze each clash, generate detailed reports, and even try to fix them.
+Fuzor not only locates clashes in project models, it also analyzes each clash, generates detailed reports, and even tries to fix them.
 One such example is Fuzor’s own Live Link feature (which offers the ability to adjust models in real time to analyze how each change affects the existing clash situation).

 Key features: